Tingatinga (painting): Influences

 It is controversial whether Tingatinga's style is completely original or a derivative of traditional forms of East Africa.
-In his seminal paper Tingatinga and His Followers, Swedish critic Berit Sahlström claimed that Tingatinga was of Mozambican origin and thus suggested that his style might have connections with modern Mozambique.
+In his paper Tingatinga and His Followers, Swedish critic Berit Sahlström claimed that Tingatinga was of Mozambican origin and thus suggested that his style might have connections with modern Mozambique.
 The claim that Tingatinga was of Mozambican descent is nevertheless rejected by most scholars and by the Tingatinga Society.

 Art trader Yves Goscinny suggested that Edward Tingatinga might have been influenced by Congolese paintings that were sold in Dar es Salaam at his time.
 The source of this claim could be some articles by Merete Teisen, where she also claims that Tingatinga decorated two house walls for payment before he started painting on masonite boards.

 The claim by Merete Teisen about Tingatinga decorating house walls might also be interpreted as a clue to another origin of Tingatinga's paintings, namely the traditional hut wall decorations of Makua and Makonde people.
 These paintings were first witnessed by Karl Weule in 1906 and described in his book Negerleben in Ostafrika.
 Also, ethnologist Jesper Kirknaes and Japanese painting curator Kenji Shiraishi, as well as modern travellers, have seen and documented these paintings in several locations in southern Tanzania, including Ngapa, a village where many relatives of Tingatinga's father still live today.

 Jesper Kirknaes also documented those paintings being done in Dar es Salaam by Makua and Makonde migrants.
 Shiraishi is one of the scholars who most firmly supported the theory that Tingatinga's art is connected to traditional Makua wall paintings.
 Among other considerations, Shiraishi observed that it is unlikely that a style emerged and spread so quickly over most of East Africa without any connection to traditional art.
 He claimed that his studies provided evidence for this claim.

 In 2010 Hanne Thorup interviewed Tingatinga student Omari Amonde, who confirmed that Tingatinga used to paint on hut walls as a young boy (around 12 years old).

 Further elaborating on the Makua painting hypothesis, Shiraishi also suggested a connection between hut walls, painting, and traditional rock paintings, an art form that in Africa has continued past Stone Age to at least the 19th century.
 Based on this connection, Shiraishi concludes that Tingatinga art might be seen as the "longest artist trend ever".